ije/mono-jsx-dom/README.md

 ### Using `atom` and `store`

-mono-jsx-dom provides two functions to allows you to define global shared signals.
+mono-jsx-dom provides two functions that allow you to define shared global signals.
 You can use them to share signals between components.

 - `atom(initValue)`: Creates an atom signal.
-- `store(initValue)`: Creates a signals.
+- `store(initValue)`: Creates a signal store.

 ```ts
 export interface Atom<T> {